ScratchLang/ScratchLang/README.md

 is at the very bottom.
 Look at that list before posting bugs.

 # Open-Source
 This is an open-source project.
 Anyone can contribute.
-If there's anything discouraging you from contributing, let me know and I'll try to fix it.
+If there's anything discouraging you from contributing, let me know, and I'll try to fix it.

 # The Plan
 This is mainly made in Python, but if you know languages like C, then you can make some stuff in that so people have many options to choose from.

-Some .sb3 files are included in the resources folder so you can test your comp/decomp scripts.
+Some .sb3 files are included in the resources folder, so you can test your comp/decomp scripts.

 The compiler should read the project.ss1, write the project.json, and pack it and every asset into a .sb3, that can be played and edited in Scratch

-Each sprite (including Stage) has a asset folder.
+Each sprite (including Stage) has an asset folder.
 The costumes and sound will go there.
 It also has a .ss1 file, which is where the code is.

 A project.json is also included in the resources folder to help understand and reverse engineer how it's made.
 Although, there is pretty much nothing in it, so I recommend getting your own project.json

 I'm programming the decompiler.
-First I'm gonna program it to decompile all the global and stage-exclusive blocks, then sprite-exclusive blocks.
+First I'm going to program it to decompile all the global and stage-exclusive blocks, then sprite-exclusive blocks.

 ## Contributing
 I am currently putting comments in my code so people understand it.
 So for some sections, you will have to guess what the code does.
 Sorry.